After careful planning that began in 1920, St Mark’s College was officially opened on 15 March 1925.

 Major events will be planned for 2025, including on Saturday 15 March 2025, the 100th anniversary of the official opening of the College in 1925.

 Watch here for details of centenary events.

-In 2022, the College will also be celebrating the 40th anniversary of co-education at St Mark’s, including with online profiles of 40 of the many remarkable St Mark’s women.
+In 2022, the College is also celebrating the 40th anniversary of co-education at St Mark’s, including with online profiles of 40 of the many remarkable St Mark’s women.
 Details are here.

 As well as meeting other important College needs, St Mark’s is committed to working to support all students who need it through a major expansion of scholarships and other financial support for students.

 This will be a centrepiece of a Centenary fundraising campaign.

 If you would like to join in supporting scholarships for students, or to meet other College needs, click here.

 Please join us in celebrating the Centenary of the College!